Legal · Plain English · Applies to all Red Flagg™ services

 You own your data.
 Any data you provide to us, or that we process on your behalf (for example, log data, emails you forward to MailCheck™, scorecard results), remains your property.
 You grant us a limited licence to use this data only to deliver the Services, produce reports and statistics, and meet our legal obligations.

 We do not sell customer data.
 We do not use customer data to train AI models.
-We do not share customer data with third parties except:
+We do not share customer data with third parties except with your permission, with providers strictly necessary to deliver the Services, or where required by law.
+See clause 09 for the specific third-party platforms used in service delivery.

 Confidentiality.
 Each party must keep the other’s confidential information (such as your systems architecture, our methodology, pricing and reports) confidential, and use it only to perform obligations under these Terms.
 Confidentiality obligations survive termination for three (3) years.